matanox/clojure-tutorial/function-argument-passing.md

-Writing good function prototypes is mostly about the flexibilities of argument passing ― things like being able to use optional parameters, default values, etc, and it's therefore essential to master defining and passing function parameters to the level of natural fluency.
+Writing good function prototypes is mostly about the flexibilities of argument passing ― things like being able to use optional parameters, default values, etc, and it's therefore essential to master defining and passing function parameters to the level of a natural fluency.
 Without further ado:

 A functions argument list is defined as a vector.